python-websockets/websockets/docs/topics/broadcast.rst

     If you want to learn about its design in depth, continue reading this document.

-WebSocket servers often send the same message to all connected clients to a subset of clients for which the message is relevant.
+WebSocket servers often send the same message to all connected clients or to a subset of clients for which the message is relevant.

 Let's explore options for broadcasting a message, explain the design